Elections in Samoa: Voting

+Parliamentary elections

 Elections to the Legislative Assembly are conducted through the first-past-the-post electoral system, in which a candidate requires only a plurality of votes to win.
 MPs serve a term of up to five years, which was increased from three years in 1993.
 The prime minister can advise the O le Ao o le Malo to call a snap election.
 Samoans elect 51 members of the Legislative Assembly, each of whom represents a single-member constituency.
 Constitutional amendments passed in 2013 introduced a female quota, which took effect in 2016, mandating that at least 10% of members were women.
 If this quota is not met after an election, the electoral commission can appoint up to six unsuccessful female candidates to parliament who received the most votes.
 The number of directly elected seats was increased from 49 to 51 in 2021.
 Before 2021, the 10% quota equated to around five female MPs.
 After the increase of parliament's membership, uncertainty arose about whether the presence of five or six female MPs fulfilled the 10% quota, as a definitive number was not included in the legislation.
 After the 2021 constitutional crisis, the Court of Appeal ruled that parliament needed to have six female MPs to satisfy the quota.
 Candidates for the Legislative Assembly must be a Samoan citizen, at least 21 years old, hold a matai title and have resided in Samoa for at least three years before the nomination date.
 Vacancies during a legislative term are filled through by-elections, which are triggered through an MP's resignation or death.
 Shortly before the 2021 election, parliament passed a bill requiring MPs to vacate their seats if they change their party affiliation during a legislative term.
 The MPs in question must then contest a by-election to retain their seat.

+O le Ao o le Malo

 The O le Ao o le Malo is elected by the Legislative Assembly, requiring a majority of votes to win.
 The head of state serves a five-year term, and since the passage of a constitutional amendment in 2019, can serve no more than two terms.
 The Constitution determined that the first two co-holders of the office, Tupua Tamasese Meaʻole and Malietoa Tanumafili II, would retain the post for life, with their successors being elected thereafter.
 Meaʻole died in 1963, with Tanumafili remaining the sole O le Ao o le Malo until his death in 2007.
 That year, the Legislative Assembly held the first election for head of state, which saw Tui Ātua Tupua Tamasese Efi, a former prime minister and son of Meaʻole, elected to the post.
 Candidates for O le Ao o le Malo must be a Samoan citizen, eligible to run for the Legislative Assembly, and not have been removed from office.